nathenharvey/octopress/source/_posts/2012-01-02-green-screen.markdown

 Green Screen is a simple Sinatra application that is [easy to configure and deploy](http://nathenharvey.com/blog/2012/01/02/deploying-green-screen).
 It works well with any continuous integration server that conforms to the [multiple project summary reporting standard](http://confluence.public.thoughtworks.org/display/CI/Multiple+Project+Summary+Reporting+Standard).

+You can see a sample Green Screen app running at [http://greenscreenapp.com](http://greenscreenapp.com).
+Be forewarned, this sample Green Screen looks at all of the builds currently running on [http://ci.jenkins-ci.org](http://ci.jenkins-ci.org).
+This is fine for demo purposes but you may find it to be a bit overwhelming since it's **over 300 builds** at the time of this writing.

 <!--more-->

 ## History